 Capture The User’s Email Address Early

-It is true that you are not going to convert users every time they reach the checkout page.
+It is true that you are not going to convert users every time they reach the best checkout pages.
 Practically speaking, 100% conversion is not possible.
 So, one thing that you should always do is capture the email address of the user early.
 It should be an independent first step.
 As soon as a user enters your site, the first requirement for them should be to enter their email address and ask them to choose whether they want to check out as a guest or they want to create an account.
 The step is also to perform a lookup to tell if the email address already has an account associated with it.

 The objective of acquiring the email address is to get in touch with the user in case of cart abandonment.
 Without the email address, you can’t launch your cart abandonment campaign.
 Abandoned cart email series brings back 15% of customers, who add an item to the cart, go to the checkout page, and then decide not to purchase.